Why are computers so cheap and money so expensive?

 It is simply ludicrous that private corporations should be permitted to issue money at their whim, to inflate and deflate the currency, playing games with people’s livelihoods and the economies of entire nations.
 If this power were removed from the banks we could end world poverty if not overnight then certainly within the next decade or two, and improve the standards of living of everyone, not to mention develop the technologies that we require for a world without oil.
 Until such time as the men in charge of our governments have both the understanding and the will to do what needs to be done, computers and everything associated with them will continue to fall in price, and the grip of finance will continue to crush us all as taxes rise and people lose their livelihoods in the name of paying down a deficit (in David Cameron’s words) that has been conjured up out of thin air, with the real wealth of the people.

 [The above op-ed was first published April 12, 2012.
-One thing I would add, do not buy memory sticks from either ebay or Amazon.
+One thing I would add, do not buy memory sticks from either eBay or Amazon.
 Now I buy mine from Argus; they are slightly more expensive, but as the saying goes: buy cheap, pay twice.]

 Back To Digital Journal Index